2025–26 AFC Champions League Two group stage

-The 2025–26 AFC Champions League Two group stage is being played from 16 September to 24 December 2025.
-The top two teams from each group will qualify for the knockout stage.
+The 2025–26 AFC Champions League Two group stage was played from 16 September to 24 December 2025.
+The top two teams from each group qualified for the knockout stage.

 Draw

 The draw for the group stage took place on 15 August in Kuala Lumpur, Malaysia.
 The 32 teams were drawn into eight groups of four: four groups each in the West Region (Groups A–D) and the East Region (Groups E–H).
 For each region, teams were seeded into four pots and drawn into the relevant positions within each group, based on their association ranking and their seeding within their association.
 Teams from the same association could not be drawn into the same group.

 The following 32 teams entered the group-stage draw, which included the 27 direct entrants, two losers from the AFC Champions League Elite qualifying play-offs and the three winners of the preliminary stage.